GDPR

 In short, it means that you as a private individual will get a better overview and control of the personal data that The AIB holds of you.

-If you have questions regarding The AIB’s processing of your personal data, you are welcome to contact us on aib@havarikommissionen.dk, or the board's Data Protection Officer (DPO) via e-mail: dpo@aib.dk.
+If you have questions regarding the AIB processing of your personal data, you are welcome to contact us on aib@aib.dk, or the AIB Data Protection Officer (DPO) via e-mail: aib@aib.dk.

 You can also send secure e-mails to our DPO, by choosing “Havarikommissionen for Civil Luftart” in Digital Post, and add “Databeskyttelserådgivningen” in the subject field.

-Note: Mails from other authorities to The AIB’s DPO via dpo@aib.dk, will be encrypted automatically if the authority is using Tunnelkryptering.
+Note: Mails from other authorities to the AIB’ DPO via aib@aib.dk, will be encrypted automatically if the authority is using Tunnelkryptering.
 Otherwise, Digital Post must be used - choose “Havarikommissionen for Civil Luftfart” as the recipient, and add “Databeskyttelsesrådgiveren” in the subject field.

 Below you will find information regarding how we use and store your personal data when we receive electronic mail from you.